leolyl611/portfolio/README.md

 ![Pearon Correlation](/assets/img/Corr.png)

 Can employment status and social interaction predict Life Satisfaction?
-- The results show that individuals who are employed and have higher amounts of social interaction leads to higher life satisfaction.
+- We found that that individuals who are employed and socially interact more leads to higher life satisfaction.
+- Age is found to be significant predictor of life satisfaction.
+However age is not significantly correlated to any variable.
+Age might not be a linear variable in which it cannot be measured by Pearson Correlation.

 ![SWL Regression](/assets/img/SWL_Regression.png)

 Can employment status and social interaction predict Happiness?
-- The results show that individuals who are employed and have higher amounts of social interactions leads to higher happiness.
+- We found that individuals who are employed and have higher amounts of social interaction leads to higher amounts of happiness.

 ![Happiness Regression](assets/img/Happiness_Regression.png)